 The major factors contributing to habitat loss and fragmentation — the most pressing threats to the giant panda — are:

 - medicinal herb collection,

 - large-scale development activities such as road construction, hydropower development, and mining.

-The illegal wildlife trade and the natural phenomenon of bamboo die-back are also threats.
+The natural phenomenon of bamboo die-back are also threats.

 Because of China's dense and growing human population, many panda populations are isolated in narrow belts of bamboo no more than 1.2km wide — and panda habitat is continuing to disappear as settlers push higher up the mountain slopes.